EloiStree/IntegerGames/README.md

 # IntegerGames

+"Allows millions of user to rent a integer on the web to create small application that need communication without requesting heavy server knowledge.
+Owner of integer can play the game of the studio that only require a integer to play to it."

 Pitch of the Integer Games concept.

 - I want to be able to managed bots on several computer with a precised timing but to do that I need a server to communicte between those bots.